-Since 1974, 401(k) business financing, also known as the Rollovers for Business Start-ups (ROBS) arrangement, has allowed entrepreneurs to tap their retirement funds to start or buy a business.
-It can be a complex structure with several moving parts that come together to form a viable small business financing option for many who dream of being their own boss.
+Since 1974, 401(k) business financing, also known as Rollovers for Business Start-ups (ROBS), has let small business or franchise owners tap their retirement funds to start or buy a business.
+ROBS is a complex structure that comes together to create a viable business financing option for many who dream of being their own boss.

 What is the ROBS Structure?

-The Rollovers for Business Start-Ups structure consists of multiple elements that must each meet specific requirements to make the structure work properly.
-Here are the five basic steps to set up the ROBS structure:
+The Rollovers for Business Start-Ups structure consists of multiple elements that must each meet specific requirements to make the structure work.
+Here are the five basic steps of how the ROBS structure is set up:

 Download the Guide